Black vs. Ebony: What’s the Real Color and Wood Difference?

 Black and Ebony have played important roles in culture.
 Black often symbolizes power and mystery.
 It is used in many traditions.
 Ebony represents luxury and prestige.
 It is used in art and furniture.
 Both colors have deep meanings in different cultures.

 Black has been used in clothing for centuries.
 It is seen in mourning attire.
 Ebony is a rare wood.
-It has been used in making musical instruments.
-Kings and queens favored it for their furniture.
-Its rich color made it very valuable.
-Both black and ebony have historical value.
+It has been used in making musical instruments and royal furniture for over 2,000 years — Egyptian tombs, including Tutankhamun’s, contained ebony furniture and figurines.
+Its rich color and scarcity made it as valuable as ivory in ancient trade.

 Color Variations